MSW Degree at at Glance

 Admissions Requirements for MSW Programs

-Requirements for applying for an MSW program vary by school.
-The work experience period, the transcripts requirements, therefore, once you identify a school you would like to join for your Master of social work degrees, you should contact them to see what additional requirements they need from you.
-There are however some basic requirements that cut across all schools and below are some typical requirements.
+Requirements for applying for a CSWE-accredited MSW program vary by school, including the work experience period and the transcripts requirements.
+Therefore, once you identify a school you would like to join for your Master of Social Work degree, you should contact them to see what additional requirements they need from you.
+There are some basic requirements that cut across all schools, and below are some typical requirements.

 Bachelor’s Degree